Elevate Customer Service: From Basics to Concierge-Level Care

-Last week, we released the article Superior Customer Service: Your Loyalty Program’s Secret Weapon.
-In it, we discussed the importance of customer service to any business, but especially to those with loyalty programs, which rely on a positive customer experience to succeed.
-In part 2 of this series below, we give some tips on how to enhance your own customer service efforts.
+Last month, we released the article Superior Customer Service: Your Loyalty Program's Secret Weapon.
+In it, we discussed the importance of customer service to any business, but especially to those with loyalty programs, which rely on positive customer engagement to succeed.
+In part 2 of this series below, we give some tips on how to enhance your own customer retention strategies through superior service.

 I worked in a call center.
 Briefly.

-Fresh out of college, I wanted to be making money as I searched for a “real job” so I took a position that was notoriously easy to get, at a place that would hire just about anyone.
+Fresh out of college, I wanted to make money as I searched for a "real job" so I took a position that was notoriously easy to get, at a place that would hire just about anyone.

 Admittedly, this company put a lot of effort into training according to client expectations.
 However, it's very hard to make a group of teens, job seekers, recently laid-off, etc., really care.